espressif/pytest-embedded/docs/services.md

 - `redirect`

-    Provided a context manager that could help log all the `sys.stdout` with pytest logging feature and redirect `sys.stdout` to `dut.pexpect_proc`.
+    Provided a context manager that could help print all the `sys.stdout` with timestamp and redirect `sys.stdout` to `dut.pexpect_proc`.

     ```python
     with redirect():